pedrocriado/NES-EMULATOR/README.md

 - Only 1 controller mapped; JOY2 is disabled
 - Mapper coverage is limited (MMC1/3/5, CNROM not yet wired)
 - Non‑Windows builds do not have a native file dialog (use CLI)
-- Known visual bugs on a couple of games
+- F1 Race (It seems it is a game that breaks on alot on many Emulators)

 ## Build